Ballance Farm Environment Awards

 To apply for sponsorship, please fill out our Sponsorship Request Form.
 Note that requests must be lodged by 1 February to be considered for the following financial year (commences 1 June).

-Ballance is proud to align with Dairy Women’s Network’s clear purpose to expand the potential of women in the business of dairying by providing leadership, inspiration, learning and connection.
-Our partnership enables us to better understand the challenges, goals and aspirations of our customers while we work to add value to achieve positive outcomes for all stakeholders.
+Ballance is proud to align with Dairy Women’s Network’s clear purpose of giving unlimited opportunities to women in dairy through providing leadership, inspiration, learning and connection.
+Our enduring partnership enables us to better understand the challenges, goals and aspirations of our customers while we work to add value and develop solutions to achieve sustainable and enriching outcomes, together.

 Through Owl Farm; a dynamic joint venture demonstration dairy farm between St Peter's School and Lincoln University, farmers will have access to world class resources, information and on-farm practices.
 Our involvement helps Owl Farm to build and demonstrate best practice solutions for the Waikato based farm and share these learnings with the local community, students and more widely across New Zealand.